JakubHK/e-com-vite-django/docs/CI-CD.md

   - Optionally logs in to GHCR on server (for private images)
   - Pulls the pinned image and brings the stack up using the overlay
   - Verifies nginx http://localhost/ responds; prints recent logs if not
+- Concurrency: uses a group `production-deploy` to prevent overlapping production deployments
+- Environment URL: sets the production environment URL to `http://${{ secrets.SSH_HOST }}` for quick access in the Actions UI

 ## 10) Extending the pipeline